Washington Seminar Internships

 1. Secured Internship - Students may secure a qualifying internship on their own and then apply to our program with their finalized internship.

 Currently, we admit all applicants who have at least junior status in graded university credits (this does not include AP course credit).
+Secured internships must allow the student to have Fridays free for coursework and they must allow for 12 - 14 weeks of internship work while in DC.

 2. Unsecured Internship - Students who apply for our program without an internship are considered a provisional admission.
 Once a student is admitted to the program we will work directly with each student to identify a list of internships.
 We will also develop skills for building a strong application, including mentoring on resume and cover letter creation as well as support for interviews.
 Once a student secures an internship they finalize their program participation.